Have you ever wondered what is would like to lead a life without dieting or restrictive eating?

 Dieting is rarely about food.
 Dieting and restrictive eating are more typically coping mechanisms.
 They distract you from your feelings and attempt to cover up the feelings that are uncomfortable for you.

 It’s funny how society, medical professionals, friends and family convince you have to lose weight for health, right?
-Interesting enough, research shows those that chronically diet are less healthy, gain more weight over time and suffer from MORE chronic diseases than those who have good eating competence!
+Interesting enough, research shows those who experience weight stigma and weight cycling have health complications.

 So, what if you are ready for life without dieting.
 How do you start?